syncfusion-content/xamarin-docs/Xamarin/Diagram/Scroll-Settings/DragLimit.md

 </syncfusion:SfDiagram>
 {% endhighlight %}
 {% highlight C# %}
-//Initialize the SfDiagram
+//Initialize the SfDiagram.
 SfDiagram diagram = new SfDiagram();
-//Initialize the scroll settings with drag limit and drag limit area diagram.ScrollSettings = new ScrollSettings()
+//Initialize the scroll settings with drag limit and drag limit area. diagram.ScrollSettings = new ScrollSettings()
 {
     DragLimit = ScrollLimit.Limited,